 Villa Six (Family Villa or Two Standard Double Villas)

-Our most recent addition, Villa Six, can be used as a large family villa with two separate bedrooms and two spectacular bathrooms with both indoor and outdoor showers.
+Villa Six, can be used as a large family villa with two separate bedrooms and two spectacular bathrooms with both indoor and outdoor showers.
 Or, the villa can be segregated into two separate entities for two different groups of guests.
-The villa has a spacious living and dining area for private dinners, a large verandah with the most magnificent view of the Northern Frontier Mountains, and a fridge stocked with cold refreshments.
+Each villa has a spacious living and dining area for private dinners, large veranda with the most magnificent view of the Northern Frontier Mountains, and a fridge stocked with cold refreshments.
 Perfect for families, groups of friends or for two separate groups of guests, Villa Six has a completely unique view different from any other accommodation throughout the lodge; its innovative location, the Swahili touches and the stylish furniture make it one of a kind.

 Villa Three (Standard Double Villa)